Spasman/rcon_example/README.md

 player_team_change (8):
 Triggers when a player changes team.
 "PlayerID": Player ID of the player changing teams.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "OldTeam": Player's old team.
 "NewTeam": Team player is changing to.
 "Autobalanced": Returns whether the player was autobalanced (1) or not (0).